cachix/devenv/docs/inputs.md

 ## Locking and updating inputs

-When you run any of the commands,
-`devenv` resolves inputs like `github:NixOS/nixpkgs/nixpkgs-unstable` into a commit revision and writes it to `devenv.lock`.
+When you run any of the commands, `devenv` resolves inputs like `github:NixOS/nixpkgs/nixpkgs-unstable` into a commit revision and writes them to `devenv.lock`.
 This ensures that your environment is reproducible.

-To update an input to a newer commit, run `devenv update` or read [devenv.yaml reference](reference/yaml-options.md#inputs) to learn how to pin down the revision/branch at the input level.
+To update an input to a newer commit, run `devenv update` or read the [devenv.yaml reference](reference/yaml-options.md#inputs) to learn how to pin down the revision/branch at the input level.